-- Taking metaxalone with food can increase its absorption and enhance its CNS depressant effects.
-Elderly people may be more susceptible.
+- Taking metaxalone with food can increase its absorption and enhance its effects (such as sedation).
+Seniors people may be more susceptible.

 - Metaxalone causes sedation and you should not drive, operate machinery, or perform other hazardous tasks while taking this medication.
 Avoid alcohol.

 - May cause false-positive Benedict's tests (a test used to detect the presence of glucose in the urine).

 - Talk to your doctor if you have any worrying side effects such as shortness of breath, a rash, or feel unusually weak or tired.

 - Talk to a doctor or pharmacist before taking any other medications with metaxalone, including those bought over-the-counter, to check that they are compatible with metaxalone.
 Some medications can interact with metaxalone and increase the risk of side effects, such as sedation, or the likelihood of serotonin syndrome (symptoms include excessive sweating, agitation, diarrhea, or confusion).

 - Tell your doctor if you are pregnant or intending on becoming pregnant before taking metaxalone.
 It is not known if metaxalone is secreted into breastmilk, but generally breastfeeding should be avoided while taking metaxalone.

 Peak plasma concentrations of metaxalone occur within three hours of an oral dose.